Krystalblast/associate-software-engineer-prep/day1/if statements.md

-# if Statements in Python
+# Notes: if Statements in Python

 ```python
 x = 42